 Additional Course Design Resources

-- Another outstanding resource for anyone designing an Earth Systems Science course is the Design Guide for Undergraduate Earth System Science Education (more info) .
+- Another outstanding resource for anyone designing an Earth Systems Science course is the Design Guide for Undergraduate Earth System Science Education ( This site may be offline. ) .
 It includes an extensive collection of exemplary Earth System Science modules, sections on the scientific framework for Earth System Science and on data, tools, and models, and much more.